What are the best home security systems available in India?

 Alarm systems: Alarm systems are not as popular as other products, but they are gaining momentum and more and more people are choosing alarm systems to protect their homes.

 An alarm system is a combination of different types of sensors.
 For example, a door or window sensor detects the opening of a door, it is installed at the main entry points.
-The motion sensor detects motion and typically used in a common area like a living room or drawing-room.
+The motion sensor detects motion and typically used in a common area like a living room or drawing room.
 Smoke sensors are used to protect from fire accidents.
 There are many other types of sensors like CO sensor, flood sensor, glass break sensor, light sensor, etc.

 These sensors are usually quite small, like a paperweight and they are wirelessly connected with the main unit called control panel or control hub.
 It’s like the brain of the system.
-Sometimes, this control hub also has an inbuilt siren for an emergency, though you will also need additional siren outside your home to warn the thieves!
+Sometimes, this control hub also has an inbuilt siren for an emergency, though you will also need an additional siren outside your home to warn the thieves!

 The whole system is operated by a remote key, which typically looks like a car key!
 And most of the systems come with mobile app integration too.
 You can just activate it when you leave your house and deactivate it when you come back!